 Selecting, moving & presenting artwork in the 3D space…

-Interactive 3D visualisations are perfect for virtual galleries & exhibitions that will inspire, entertain and engage audiences.
-There are many possibilities when it comes to their features & uses.
-Our design & development services are bespoke.
-Once we know what you want and the artwork that you want to present, then we will discuss your options and give advice.
-Together we will decide on the design brief, timescale and costs for the project.
+Interactive galleries are perfect for exhibitions that will inspire, entertain and engage audiences.
+There are many possibilities when it comes to their features & applications.
+Our design & development services are custom made for every client.
+Once we know what you want, we can discuss your options and give advice.
+Together we will decide on the design brief for your project.
+We can then give you a time scale for its development (usually 2-8 weeks) and give you a quote for it’s price.